 The focus of the symposium will be on sharing good practices, reflections, but also concerns on three central themes: 1) Restorative justice unlimited?: The application of restorative justice in all the stages of the criminal procedure and for all types of crime, 2) Restorative justice in prison: risks and opportunities, and 3) Restorative justice and empowerment: focus on specific target groups.

 In order to plan your trip accordingly, please find below a draft agenda.
-A more detailed programme will be published closer to the event.
+A more detailed programme can be downloaded here.

 The Symposium includes plenaries and moments to get to know the local experiences.
 Much attention is given to the parallel workshops and interactive sessions facilitated by invited experts around specific themes: these sessions are meant to be participatory, creating a forum for sharing and discussing experiences, challenges and opportunities around each theme.
 Participants can contribute to the programme by bringing a poster presentation, organising a fringe meeting and/or bringing materials from their organisation (deadline for the call for abstracts: 12 April).